 Additional or Extended Warranty Periods.

 Warranty of Repaired or Replacement Parts.
-The Warranty Period applicable to any reperformed Services or repaired or replacement part furnished pursuant to paragraph 14.3 above shall commence upon completion of such reperformed Services or the installation of such repaired or replacement part and shall end twelve (12) months next following such reperformance, repair or replacement.
+The Warranty Period applicable to any reperformed work or repaired or replacement part furnished pursuant to Section 14.3 shall commence upon completion of such reperformed work or the installation of such repaired or replacement part and shall end twelve (12) months next following such reperformance, repair or replacement.

 Extension of Warranty Due to Unavailability.
-The Warranty Period with respect to any Unit shall be extended by a period equal to the period during which the Unit (or that part in which the defect has appeared) cannot be used in commercial operation by reason of that defect.
+The Warranty Period with respect to any Equipment or Scope of Work shall be extended by a period equal to the period during which the Equipment or Scope of Work (or that part in which the defect has appeared) cannot be used in commercial operation pursuant to the terms of this Agreement by reason of that defect.

 Limitations.
-In any event all Warranty Periods with respect to any Unit and Seller’s responsibilities set forth herein for repaired or replacement parts contained therein shall end upon the first to occur of: (a) twenty-four (24) months next following initial synchronization of the Unit or (b) thirty-six (36) months next following the Shipment Date of the Unit (the “Warranty Period”).
+In any event all Warranty Periods with respect to (i) any Scope of Work that is part of or related to a Unit and Seller’s responsibilities set forth herein for repaired or replacement parts contained therein shall end upon thirty-six (36) months next following (a) Acceptance of the Unit or (b) first commercial operation of the Unit and (ii) any Scope of Work that is not part of or related to a Unit and Seller’s responsibilities set forth herein for repaired or replacement parts contained therein shall end upon thirty-six (36) months next following Acceptance of the last Unit.

 14.5 Exclusions and Limitations.